eolagbaju/ODER/README.md

 # getting the optimally defined ERs by finding the combination of Mean Coverage Cut-off and Max Region Gap that gives the smallest exon delta

+# MCC - Mean Cutoff Coverage - this is the minimum read depth that a read needs to have to be considered expressed
+# MRG - Max Region Gap - this is the maximum number of base pairs between reads that fall below the MCC before you would not include it as part of the expressed region
 opt_ers <- ODER(
     bw_paths = bw_path, auc_raw = gtex_metadata[["auc"]][1], # auc_example,
     auc_target = 40e6 * 100, chrs = c("chr21", "chr22"),